kevinmeehanofficial/FIN_LLAMA/README.md

   <img src="assets/A Bounded Scheduling Method for Adaptive Gradient Methods.png" height="300" alt="Source: A Bounded Scheduling Method for Adaptive Gradient Methods">
 </p>

+I've learned through experimentation that it is also more challenging to train the model on an ongoing basis, such as when the foundation model was trained to a "sharp minima" with AdamW.
+Since SGD is Stochastic in its varied nature, models can be fine-tuned on an ongoing basis to market drift on a daily or weekly basis.

 One additional advantage of SGD is it has a much smaller memory footprint than Adam.
 It enables you to train much larger models than you could train on the same GPU resources with Adam.

 Thank you to [Andre Karpathy](https://github.com/karpathy/llama2.c) for the initial training script and model card, which was modified for this project.

-This repo is a "full-stack" train + inference solution for Llama 2 LLM in Python and Pytorch, with SDG and a focus on minimalism and simplicity.
+This repo will become a "full-stack" train + inference solution for Llama 2 LLM in Python and Pytorch, with SDG and a focus on minimalism and simplicity.

 # Below is the original README.md file from Andre's repository, which will be changed in the future as this project evolves: